ICanBoogie/ICanBoogie/README.md

 The getter/setter feature provided by [icanboogie/accessor][], and extended by [icanboogie/prototype][], allows you to create read-only or write-only properties, façades properties, fallbacks to generate default values.
-Getters are setters are also often using to control types, lazy load resources, and inject dependencies.
+Getters are setters are also often using to control types, lazy load resources, and inversion of control.

-### Dependency injection
+### Dependency injection, inversion of control

-[icanboogie/prototype][] allows methods to be defined at runtime, and since getters and setters are methods as well, this feature in often used as a mean to inject dependencies.
-What's great about it is that dependencies are only _injected_ when they are required, not when to instance is created.
+[icanboogie/prototype][] allows methods to be defined at runtime, and since getters and setters are methods as well, this feature in often used as a mean to reverse control to provide dependencies.
+What's great about it is that dependencies are only provided when they are required, not when to instance is created.

 The following example demonstrates how a shared database connection is obtained through a `db`
 property: